-Sampling Frequency Justification: Sampling and Reporting Frequency was increased to quarterly for all parameters from the yearly monitoring requirements in the previous permit.
-Per the Lagoon Operating Permit Renewal Guidance the sampling frequency is quarterly.
+Sampling Frequency Justification: Sampling and Reporting Frequency was retained from previous permit.
 Sampling for E. coli is set at quarterly per 10 CSR 20-7.015(9)(D)7.C.

 Sampling Type Justification: As per 10 CSR 20-7.015, BOD5 and TSS collected for lagoons may be grab samples.
 Grab samples must be collected for pH and E. coli in accordance with recommended analytical methods.
 For further information on sampling and testing methods please review 10 CSR 20-7.015(9)(D) 2.